Alan Landsburg

 Alan William Landsburg (May 10, 1933 – August 13, 2014) was an American television writer, producer, and director.
 He was the founder and CEO of Alan Landsburg Productions and the Landsburg Company and was involved in producing over fifty movies of the week.
-He had over 2000 hours of television production experience.
+He had over 2,000 hours of television production experience.

 Biography

 Early life

-Alan Landsburg was born on May 10, 1933, in White Plains, New York.
+Alan William Landsburg was born on May 10, 1933, in White Plains, New York.
 His father was Harry Landsburg and his mother, Fannie (Koslowe) Landsburg.
 He graduated from New York University with a degree in communications.
 He was immediately drafted due to the Korean War and was assigned to the Army Radio Network as a writer-director.

 Career

 Drawing upon his experience at the Army Radio Network, he embarked upon a career in writing and directing television programs in Manhattan, later relocating to California in the 1960s.
-From the early-1960s to the mid-70's, he established himself as a documentary producer.
+From the early-1960s to the mid-1970s, he established himself as a documentary producer.
 His film, Kennedy, The First Thousand Days received a standing ovation at the 1964 Democratic National Convention.
-Along with David Wolper, he pioneered the television documentary series format.
+Along with David L. Wolper, he pioneered the television documentary series format.
 His credits include: